-For our physical health to work at optimum level, we need our emotional health to do the same.
-It’s impossible to have one without the other.
+For our physical health to work at optimum level, our emotional health needs to do the same.
+It is impossible to have one without the other.

-For us to improve our emotional health, we firstly need to recognise we have emotions, what they mean so that we can understand them.
-Once we sort out the causes behind our emotions, like stress, anxiety and sadness, we will manage our emotions and health a whole lot better.
+But for us to improve our emotional health, we first need to recognise our emotions, and what they mean: we need to understand them.
+Once we sort out the causes of our emotions, like stress and anxiety, we will manage our emotions and health better.

-- Take good care of yourself so that you can implement all the above.
-Eat healthy meals, take exercise regularly and avoid drinking too much alcohol.
+- Take good care of yourself by eating healthy meals, take regular exercise and avoid drinking too much alcohol.

-Carrying emotional baggage will only serve to hurt us more in the longer term.
-Speaking our truth may not make us altogether popular, but it will bring about those inevitable changes for us and that’s how it should be.
+Carrying emotional baggage will hurt us in the long-term.
+Speaking your truth won’t always make you popular, but it can bring about necessary change.